 2014 Fighting Cancer at Johns Hopkins

 Inside those structures labor teams led by Bert Vogelstein and Kenneth Kinzler, two cancer investigators with more citations in scientific papers over a recent ten-year period (50,000+) than any other researchers in the world.
-Their work was supercharged by a $20 million open-ended gift from the foundation of Daniel Ludwig (see 1971 entry), which they used to create the first genomic maps of cancer in 2006.
+Their work was supercharged in 2006 by a $20 million open-ended gift from the foundation of Daniel Ludwig (see 1971 entry), which they used to create the first genomic maps of cancer.
 Of the 75 cancers which had been genetically sequenced as of 2014, fully 68 were mapped at Hopkins.
-The combination of Ludwig and Kimmel funds also allowed the Hopkins center to lead in developing cancer screening tests, cancer vaccines, and therapies like bone-marrow transplants.
-In 2014, the Ludwig trustees made an additional $90 million grant to the Johns Hopkins Kimmel Cancer Center.
+Hopkins also became a leader in developing cancer screening tests, cancer vaccines, and therapies like bone-marrow transplants.
+In 2014, the Ludwig trustees made an additional $90 million grant to Johns Hopkins.

 When asked by a reporter, “Your discoveries have outpaced much larger laboratories.
 What is the key to this success?,” Kenneth Kinzler answered: “Part of the reason we have been so successful and beaten huge groups is because of our Ludwig funding.
 It allows us to do what’s important.
 Our focus is not decided by committee.
 We could do the most groundbreaking research without having to worry about where the next level of funding would come from....
 We try to develop research projects that are not in the mainstream now.”

 Kinzler adds that, “Our current research programs focus on diagnostics for the early detection and prevention of cancers thanks, in large part, to Ludwig support.
 Compared with treatment research, early detection and prevention research is underfunded, but it can potentially make more of an impact on reducing cancer deaths.
 It takes a long time and a sustained effort to see the results of cancer prevention and early detection studies.
 Ludwig funding will enable us to carry this and many other research projects forward.”

-- Ken Kinzler interview, hopkinsmedicine.org/news/publications/promise_progress/ special_commemorative_issue_of_promise__progress_the_ludwig_center_at_johns_hopkins/ ken_kinzler_on_the_ludwig_center
+- Ken Kinzler interview, http://www.hopkinsmedicine.org/news/publications/promise_progress/ special_commemorative_issue_of_promise__progress_the_ludwig_center_at_johns_hopkins/ ken_kinzler_on_the_ludwig_center

 - Vogelstein and Kinzler on Ludwig bequests, hub.jhu.edu/gazette/2014/january-february/currents-ludwig-center-new-funding